Explore the historical continuity of our people: Aramean Timeline →

-"Suryoyo" is the term by which Syriac-speaking Christians of the Middle East have identified themselves for over fifteen hundred years.
+Suryoyo is the term by which Syriac-speaking Christians of the Middle East have identified themselves for over fifteen hundred years.
 Its history is bound up with questions of language, territory, religion, and collective identity that remain unresolved to this day.

-Etymology: From Greek "Syros" to Syriac "Suryaya"
+Etymology: From Greek Syros to Syriac Suryoyo

-The word Suryaya is not native to Aramaic.
+The word Suryoyo is not native to Aramaic.
 It was borrowed from the Greek noun Syros, which meant "a person from Syria," referring to the region that Greeks and Romans called Syria.
 Syriac speakers adapted this Greek word by adding the gentilic suffix -aya, which in Aramaic indicates belonging or origin.
-Suryaya therefore means, at its most literal level, "one who belongs to Syria" or "a Syrian."
+Suryoyo therefore means, at its most literal level, "one who belongs to Syria" or "a Syrian."

 What "Syrian" Meant in Greek and Roman Usage